Leaving Sales for Account Management

 Who is blogging in Montreal?

 It could be anybody.
-I mean, seriously: it could be the teacher of your kids, the person who is coming to your place to fix your mechanics, the student sitting beside you in your literature class or that guy at your job that you`re talking once a day over the phone.
+I mean, seriously: it could be the , the , the or that that you`re talking once a day over the phone.
 What are they blogging about?
 I would say their life: work, happiness, failures, love, lifestyle,intensity, feelings… Let’s take a quick look a some of the most visited blogs in the city and others that I found interesting).

-3. Blork Blog: This blog turned seven years old on December 27.
-Hard to categorize, the blog was nominated in 6 categories at the Canadian Blog Awards ‘06:best blog, best photo/art blog, best personal blog, best blog post, best blog post series, best activities bog.
+: This blog turned seven years old on December 27.
+Hard to categorize, the blog was nominated in 6 categories at the :best blog, , best personal blog, , , best activities bog.
 Still about Montreal lifestyle but coming from somebody that was born and raise in Nova Scotia.

-6. Amours, vertiges et chlorophylle: carnets naïfs d’un homme face a la vie et au VIH.
-I won’t say more, please read the first note that he wrote explaining why he’s blogging.
+: carnets naïfs d’un homme face a la vie et au VIH.
+I won’t say more, please read explaining why he’s blogging.

 Your blog DNA